wRadion/10FFDiscordBot/README.md

 The command only works in the **#role-requests** channel.

 Please be patient with the bot.
-A single request can take up to 20 or 30 seconds.
+A single request can take up to 10 or 20 seconds.
+But, if after this time, nothing happened, it's most likely that the bot crashed.
+See [Known Issues](#known-issues) for more information.

 ## Request Queue